maigfrga/ntmsg/Readme.rst

 Configuration params
 =======================

-You need to define a config.js file on the root folder with next values:
+You need to define a config.json wherever you want with values:

 * ["sqs"]["url"] = Queue url, it has to exists, this application doesn"t not create